Starships (song): Music video

-Synopsis

-The video opens with a starship flying towards an island after being summoned by its local tribesmen.
-The island locals slowly awake as the craft passes overhead.
-The starship then beams a pink bikini-clad electric green-haired Minaj down onto the beach and she begins to sing.
-She is presumably being worshiped as a goddess as she is carried away through the jungle by the island locals wearing a pale pink bikini with strands hanging off the bottom and short green hair, which is also worn during some kaleidoscope effects and in one scene of her on the beach singing.
-Minaj is then seen dancing in the mountains wearing a white, pink and black bodysuit behind a glass box while some of the male islanders run up to her.
-The scene then shifts towards the volcano top at nighttime where Minaj is sitting on top of the box with some of the locals dancing around her.
-In the final scene, a blonde-haired Minaj, wearing a white fringed strapless bikini splattered with paint, is partying with the islanders.
-Intercut scenes show Minaj singing with kaleidoscope effects on her in the second outfit and some more kaleidoscope effects in the same outfit but under blacklights.
-It ends with her singing the last line while looking directly into the camera.

-Reception and contest

 MTV's John Mitchell criticized the video's postponed release, finding it strange that the video for "Beez in the Trap", the album's third single, was released before that of "Starships".
 On May 28, 2012, a "Starships" video campaign was announced on Minaj's official website.
 It asked fans to record a video of themselves performing "Starships" by singing, dancing or with a musical instrument.
 Minaj then selected 5 winners, and the contest winners won tickets and passes to meet Minaj on her Pink Friday Tour.
 The song won the MTV Video Music Award for Best Female Video in September 2012.
-As of May 2020, the video has more than 400 million views on YouTube.

 Live performances

 On February 26, 2012, Minaj performed the single live for the first time along with "Moment 4 Life", "Turn Me On" and "Super Bass" at the 2012 NBA All-Star Game.
 Minaj also performed the single on the eleventh season of American Idol results show on March 29, 2012, and on Today on April 6.
 Minaj performed the song in a mash-up with "Right by My Side" at The Ellen DeGeneres Show on May 10, 2012.
 Minaj also performed the single on her Pink Friday Tour.
 The song was also the encore song of Minaj's Pink Friday: Reloaded Tour and The Pinkprint Tour.
 On May 30, 2015, Minaj also performed the song on the iHeartRadio Summer Pool Party 2015 in Las Vegas, along with other singles, such as "Super Bass" and "The Night Is Still Young".
 Minaj performed the song on her fourth concert tour, The Nicki Wrld Tour, in 2019.

+During the 2024 New Year's Eve at E11Even in Miami, Minaj interrupted the song during its opening lines and announced to the audience she will no longer perform it at her shows, explaining that she no longer likes the song, calling it "stupid", although she would later perform it on the Gag City Tour.